ANSHJOSHI1811/ANSHJOSHI1811/README.md

-# Ansh Joshi:
+# Ansh Joshi

 👋 Hello!
 I'm Ansh Joshi, a passionate and dedicated computer science engineering.
 Welcome to my GitHub profile!

 ## About Me

-- 🎓 Pursuing Bachelor's of Computer Science Engineering from Acropolis Institute of Technology & Research, Indore (M.P.), affiliated with RGPV.
+🎓 Pursuing Bachelor's of Computer Science Engineering from Acropolis Institute of Technology & Research, Indore (M.P.), affiliated with RGPV.
-- 📚 Currently in the professional qualifications phase, expecting to graduate in 2024.
+📚 Currently in the professional qualifications phase, expecting to graduate in 2024.
-- 🌟 Tech enthusiast with a keen interest in webapp development and software engineering.
+🌟 Tech enthusiast with a keen interest in webapp development and software engineering.
-- 💡 Constantly learning and exploring new technologies to enhance my skills.
+💡 Constantly learning and exploring new technologies to enhance my skills.

 ## Skills